 Tim's Weekly Column

-I’ll talk to you again next week.
+Well, that’s all for this week.
+I’ll be talking to you again next week.